FelSiq/comp-engine-scraper/README.md

 ```

 ### merge_data.py
 After downloading all your zip files, it is natural that you want a single .csv file containing all data, and not a bunch of .zip files.
-Luckly for you, I've made a script that solves this issue so you don't have to: 'merge_data.py'.
+Luckily for you, I've made a script that solves this issue so you don't have to: 'merge_data.py'.
 ```
 python merge_data.py [-h] [--no-unzip] [--no-clean] data_type
 ```
 **Where:**
 - **data_type:** same as 'scrape.py';
 - **-h:** shows help;
-- **--no-unzip:** in case you already unzipped all files by yourself, use this option;
+- **--no-unzip:** use this option in case you already unzipped all files by yourself.
+Note that the .csv fragments must be within the same directory as the .zip files;
-- **--no-clean:** in case you whant to keep all .csv fragments from each .zip file after merging.
+- **--no-clean:** in case you whant to keep all .csv fragments (stored in the same directory as the .zip files) from each .zip file after merging.

 ## Dev notes
-- I'm using Firefox as the web browser.
-If you have Python and Selenium understandings, you may easily rewrite the scrape.py script to use another web browser supported.
+- I'm using Firefox as the web browser to scrape data.
+If you have Python and Selenium understandings, you may easily rewrite some lines of code in the scrape.py script to use another web browser.
+Good luck.